Adam Osborne: Software

 In 1984, Osborne founded Paperback Software International Ltd., a company that specialized in inexpensive computer software.
 Its advertisements featured Osborne himself, arguing that if telephone companies applied the same logic to their pricing as software companies, a telephone would cost $600.
-One of its products was VP-Planner, an inexpensive clone of Lotus 1-2-3, which led to legal action.
-In 1987, Lotus sued Paperback Software.
-As a result of the lawsuit, consumer confidence waned for Paperback Software, and its revenues dropped 80% by 1989, preventing the firm from getting venture capital for expansion.
-In February 1990, the case went to court and on June 28, the court ruled that Paperback Software's product, by copying Lotus 1-2-3's look and feel menu interface, violated Lotus's copyright.
+One of its products was VP-Planner, an inexpensive clone of Lotus 1-2-3, which led to legal action when Lotus sued Paperback Software in 1987.
+As a result of the lawsuit, consumer confidence waned for Paperback Software, and its revenues had dropped 80% by 1989, preventing the firm from getting venture capital for expansion.
+In February 1990, the case went to court and on 28 June, the court ruled that Paperback Software's product, by copying Lotus 1-2-3's look and feel menu interface, violated Lotus's copyright.
 Osborne stepped down from Paperback Software the same year.
 Paperback's database application, VP-Info continued to sell well for many more years, and acquired a second life as Sharkbase.

 His final venture, in 1992, was to found the company Noetics Software, to work on artificial intelligence.

 Personal life and death

 Osborne was a member of Mensa.
-He married – and divorced – twice, firstly in the mid-1960s, to Cynthia Geddes, an American, and later to Barbara Burdick (Zelnick).
+He married – and divorced – twice: in the mid-1960s to Cynthia Geddes an American, and later to Barbara Burdick (Zelnick).
 Osborne had three children.
 Both former wives and all his children survived him.

 In 1992, Osborne returned to India in declining health, suffering from a brain disorder that triggered frequent minor strokes.
-He died in his sleep on March 18, 2003, in Kodaikanal, India, aged 64.
+He died in his sleep on 18 March 2003, in Kodaikanal, India, aged 64.